 If a player concedes the game, that player receives 0 tournament points and a Margin of Victory of 0.
-His or her opponent receives 8 tournament points and a Margin of Victory of 140.
+If his or her opponent has a Margin of Victory of 140 points or more, the opponent receives tournament points and a Margin of Victory as outlined in "Tournament Points" on page 9.
+Otherwise, his or her opponent receives 8 tournament points and a Margin of Victory of 140.